 His favourite possession is his bicycle, a gift from his father.
 The bike is the only memento Phithawat has of him-he lives in a different country.
 Another treasured possession is the Bible he received from Compassion, translated into Karen, his own language.
 "I love to read God's story.
 The other Bibles I have seen don't have cartoons or pictures, only text, but my new Bible is full colour and has kid's animation pictures inside.
 I am so excited and I read it every day and take it to church."

 If you'd like to give your sponsored child a gift that they will treasure, you can give a one-off financial gift to your sponsored child's family.
 Our local child development centre staff with sit down with your sponsored child's family to discuss what they need and purchase the gift on your behalf.
-For family gifts, 100 per cent of your donation will go to your sponsored child and their family.
+For child and family gifts, 100 per cent of your donation will go to your sponsored child and their family.

 You can give a family gift through My Account today.